 I was feeling really apprehensive – I’m not too sure why to be honest.
 I think because it was a specific women’s cycling group, I was expecting everyone to be expert cyclists and super fit.
 The lovely women over on the VeloVixen facebook group were very reassuring and of course, it was absolutely nothing at all to worry about.

-The signing up process was simple enough.
+The signing up process for the BReeze Sky Ride is simple enough.
 I even got a confirmation email and a reminder email – you’d think they knew me.
 I’d forget my head at the moment, so that was a welcome addition – although, actually, when it comes to cycling, strangely my memory seems to work remarkably well!

 There were women of all ages, dressed in all different kinds of cycling gear and of all different abilities and thankfully all were smiling.
 Crucially, we all had one thing in common – we wanted to get out on our bikes in the bright sunshine without feeling under pressure to keep up with the men!
 And what a fantastic time we had.

 There were hills, mud, puddles, roads, lakes and trees.
 And lots of other cyclists.
 We must have passed three groups of male road cyclists, three mountain bikers and a family all taking in the beautiful scenery at Clumber Park – all of whom were very friendly.
 That’s one of the things I really love about cycling.
 Everyone is super friendly.
 There’s always a smile, a ‘hello’ and a nod of the head as you pass each other.
 It was great fun and after an hour’s ride, and pretty much an hour of smiling, we were ready for the coffee shop stop for tea and cake at the end of it all.
 And other than the coffee shop stop, it didn’t cost a penny!